Joooban/MMCMate-Management-Site/README.md

-# MMC Mate Management Site
+# MMCMate Management Site
-A web application for managing mates / members / related data.
+A a simple web application for adding content in the MMCM Handbook.

 ## 🚀 Built With
 - HTML, CSS, JavaScript
 - Node.js (server folder)
-- (Add frameworks or databases if used)

 ## 🧩 Project Structure
 ```